CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 Cloudflare Pages provided instant deployment for my React frontend, while Workers handled the backend logic including user authentication and integrations with external APIs.
 I choose Typescript to write the worker code.
 Python workers are still in beta at this time. [source](https://developers.cloudflare.com/workers/languages/python/#_top)

 Pages allow developers to link a git repository for automatic deployments based on branch rules.
 This made it easy to set up a deployment pipeline for my frontend code.
 Developing pages locally did not seem to support hot reloading due to relying on the react app to be build prior to running wrangler.
-This added extra time to the development process but was not a deal breaker.
+This added extra time to the frontend development process but was not a deal breaker.
+When making code changes to the worker, wrangler would automatically reload the changes without having to stop and start the process.

 ```bash
 - npm run build